FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE/README.txt

 image registration stands as pivotal.
 Employed in medical imaging and robotics, it uses similarity metrics to guide the heuristic registra- tion algorithm.
-In this context, Cross-Correlation (CC), Mean Square Error (MSE) and Peak Signal-to-Noise Ratio (PSNR) are promis- ing, opening to high-performant solutions without significant accu- racy drops.
-This project focuses on tailoring CC, MSE and PSNR procedures to unleash the benefits of cutting-edge Versal technologies.
+In this context, Cross-Correlation (CC), Mean Square Error (MSE), Peak Signal-to-Noise Ratio (PSNR), Root Mean Squared Error (RMSE) and Squared Cross-Correlation (SCC) are promising, opening to high-performant solutions without significant accu- racy drops.
+This project focuses on tailoring CC, MSE, PSNR, RMSE and SCC procedures to unleash the benefits of cutting-edge Versal technologies.
-While CC, MSE and PSNR have been implemented with varying de- gree of success on FPGA architectures, this is the first implementation, to the best of our knowledge, of MSE, CC and PSNR acceleration on a Versal machine with AI Engine.
+While those metrics have been implemented with varying de- gree of success on FPGA architectures, this is the first implementation, to the best of our knowledge, of MSE, CC, PSNR, RMSE and SCC acceleration on a Versal machine with AI Engine.
 We present an AI Engine-based li- brary for Similarity Metric Computation (AIESMC) for both 2D and 3D images.
 AIESMC is able to generate various accelerators, letting